aspnet/MicrosoftConfigurationBuilders/README.md

   Windows environments) for a secrets file belonging to this identifier.
   * `userSecretsFile` - An optional attribute specifying the file containing the secrets.
 The '~' character can be used at the start to reference the app root.
   One of this attribute or the 'userSecretsId' attribute is required.
 If both are specified, 'userSecretsFile' takes precedence.
-  * `optional` - A simple boolean to avoid throwing exceptions if the secrets file cannot be found.
-The default is `true`.

 The next Visual Studio update will include "Manage User Secrets..." support for WebForms projects.
 When using this feature, Visual Studio will create an empty secrets file outside of the solution folder and allow editing the raw content to add/remove secrets.
-This is similar to the .Net Core experience, and currently exposes the format of the file - which as mentioned above - should be considered an implementation detail.
+This is similar to the .Net Core experience, and currently exposes the format of the file which, as mentioned above, should be considered an implementation detail.
 A non-empty secrets file would look like this:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>